surma/surma.dev/content/things/compile-js.md

 To run JavaScript in Wasm, one solution is to compile a JS _engine_ to Wasm, and have it parse and execute your JS code.
 Engines like V8 or SpiderMonkey are massive and won’t easily compile to Wasm, not to mention the fact that JIT’ing as a concept is not possible in Wasm right now.
-Although that hasn’t stopped the [ByteCodeAlliance from compiling Spidermonkey to WebAssembly][spiderwasm].
+That didn’t stop the [ByteCodeAlliance from compiling Spidermonkey to WebAssembly][spiderwasm], but I was pretty sure it wasn’t going to be a small output module.

-> **JIT’ing**: WebAssembly is designed to store the instructions immutably and separatly from the memory that the instructions work on.
+> **JIT’ing**: WebAssembly is designed to store the instructions immutably and separately from the memory that the instructions work on.
 That means that, at least as of now, a Wasm module cannot generate instructions and subsequently execute them.

-JS interpreters and VMs are more viable to bring to WebAssembly, though.
+Instead I was looking at JS interpreters and VMs.
 The Shopify Functions team created [javy], a toolchain that compiles a JS VM to Wasm and embeds your JS in the Wasm module.
 The engine that javy relies on is [QuickJS], a small JavaScript VM that is fully ES2015 compliant.
 It was written by Fabrice Bellard, who also created qemu, ffmpeg and tcc.
-The problem is that the resulting Wasm module is over 250KB.
-To work around that, I tried removing the JS parser and only compile QuickJS’s byte code VM.
+The problem is that the resulting Wasm module is slightly over 250KB.
+It was close enough that I tried removing the JS parser and only compile QuickJS’s byte code VM.
 Alas, no cigar.
 Even removing unused globals (like `ArrayBuffer` or `Symbol`) did not get me under the limit.

 The Shopify Functions team is looking into blessing a way to write functions in JavaScript.
 In the meantime, I’ll be spending the rest of the blog post looking